Adeboye22/facebook-clone.github.io/README.md

 - Author

 ## Description
-This app was built as a learning process to further my knowledge and skills on front end technology.
-It was inspired from the facebook original login, and include the theme feature right from the login page.
+This app was built as a learning process to further my knowledge and skills on frontend technology.
+It was inspired from the facebook original login page, and include the theme feature right from the login page.

 ## Features
 - Dark mode theme